H3xFiles/CJournal/README.md

 - [winsock2programming](https://www.winsocketdotnetworkprogramming.com/winsock2programming/winsock2advancedInternet3a.html)
 - [SYN Flood DOS Attack with C Source Code (Linux)](https://www.binarytides.com/syn-flood-dos-attack/)

+## 09/10/2018
+After reading and reading, I finally came to the conclusion of which struct to use.
+Things i need to check:
+- [ ] how to make a Makefile

 ### Other Links:
 [C library function - isalnum()](https://www.tutorialspoint.com/c_standard_library/c_function_isalnum.htm)